XiaoMutt/XiaoImageJApp/README.md

 * XLineScan semi-automated spindle pole-to-pole line scan tool
 * XSterlyzer semi-automated aster analyzer output to aster area, aster mean intensity, and aster count per image.
 For calculating other parameters, a BeanShell script can be used (see use XImageJ_Walker).

+### ImageJ
+* This project is a plugin for ImageJ: [https://github.com/imagej/ImageJ]
+* ImageJ is included if you run the program as below.

 ### How to use
 - locate the runnable at out/artifacts/XiaoImageJApp_jar/XiaoImageJApp.jar